 Life Part 2 Meets the Retire Early Lifestyle

 But they didn’t stay long.
-Both being perpetual gypsies they started local, exploring in the West Indies then kept expending.
+Both being perpetual gypsies they started local, exploring in the West Indies then kept expanding.
 They have now been at it for over 20 years.
 They have traveled scores of countries on six continents; all along making only skeletal plans and surviving on what many would see as a punishing budget.
-To them there are always low cost but high quality options available if only they can find them and it isn’t about the cost but the experience.
+To them, there are always low-cost but high-quality options available if only they can find them and it isn’t about the cost but the experience.
 Making travel comfortable by using lots of money for only a few weeks a year is easy.
-Finding a way to extend travel by using your wits, skills and instinct is harder but doable.
-Generally they don’t rent vehicles and have become experts at local transportation.
+Finding a way to extend travel by using your wits, skills, and instinct is harder but doable.
+Generally, they don’t rent vehicles and have become experts at local transportation.
 They are willing to skimp on what many would see as essentials but are willing to go all out on others.
 Good food and wine they personally find essential.

 Since Billy is a certified French chef and has worked before in Five Star restaurants we put him to work more than once demonstrating his skills in the kitchen at Casa del Sol.
 It is hard combining ingredients that come on a food truck with other local ingredients to make a gourmet meal but he succeeded.
 Okay, having local lobster tails available didn’t hurt but his skill was the most essential ingredient.

 We look forward to meeting up with Billy and Akaisha one day soon.
 In the meantime, we once again saw demonstrated it is not necessary to have a huge ton of possessions to live a life of class and grace.
 I think that is a good lesson whether you stay in place or strive to see the world.